calvinb8/tictactoe/README.md

-# tictactoe
+# TicTacToe
-We are making a cool thing for cs yay
+For for our CS project, we are making a Tic-Tac-Toe game!
+It allows two people to play Tic-Tac-Toe with easy inputs in Java.